Table of Contents

 We sent POST request to the mentioned endpoint with the phone_number field within.
 In response, we received created blacklist entry details.
 You can now refer to a created blacklist entry using a given id.
 Let’s add another phone number but this time with an expiration date defined:

 In this example response, we received another id and this time expire_at field is filled.
-Lets lookup blacklist again:
+Let’s look up the blacklist again:

+We tried to send SMS and got an error.
+That’s good.
 This error is described: ‘The number is blacklisted for this user’.
+SMS delivery API error code descriptions are listed in the documentation.

 Deleting a phone number from blacklist

-What if you don’t want to block blacklisted phone number any longer?
+What if you don’t want to block blacklisted phone numbers any longer?
 Let’s remove it by its id:

 You can also delete the whole blacklist if you wish to, but remember – this operation is irreversible:

 The listed blacklist response is in JSON format by default.
-Additionally, you can request it to be in .CSV format and then redirect response to file:
+Additionally, you can request it to be in .CSV format and then redirect the response to the file (pay attention to the `Accept` header):

-You can also import blacklist from a file:
+You can also import a blacklist from a file:

-In this short article, you were shown how to manage your blacklist using our API.
+You were shown how to manage your blacklist using our API in this short article.
 You can easily list, import and export the whole blacklist.
 You can add a phone number to it without any effort.
 Finally, you can delete a given phone number or entire blacklist if you wish to.
 I hope it helps!